privacysandbox/protected-auction-services-docs/bidding_auction_services_gcp_guide.md

 Ad techs must use a GCS bucket to host proprietary code modules.
 The bucket name is required by the Terraform configuration so that a bucket and Private Service Connect Endpoint can be created.
 Bidding and Auction services automatically fetch updates from the bucket, but it is the ad tech's responsibility to upload their code modules to the bucket.
 Note that to upload to the bucket, the ad tech must modify the bucket permissions to allow their own proprietary endpoints WRITE access.
 This is most easily done through IAM permissions.
 See the GCP GCS [permission guide for details][56].
 The Terraform configuration allows the VPC's instances READ access to the bucket by default.

-For alpha testing, ad techs need to specify the GCS object name of the code module to fetch in the Terraform configuration.
-Only a single code module is be supported.
-Beyond alpha testing, ad techs are able to host multiple different code modules in a single bucket and specify the module to use at the individual request level.
+Instead of using a bucket, during alpha and early beta testing server operators may specify an arbitrary code module endpoint to fetch (via an HTTPS call) in the Terraform configuration.
+Only a single code module is supported.
+Later in beta testing, ad techs will be able to host multiple different code modules in a single bucket and specify the module to use at the individual request level.

 #### Step 2.5: Test the Service

+##### Option 1: secure_invoke
+Please see the secure_invoke [README][64].
+This tool is bundled with the Bidding and Auction services.

+##### Option 2: grpcurl
-Use [gRPCurl][57] to send a gRPC request to the load balancer address you configured in the Terraform.
+Use [grpcurl][57] to send a gRPC request to the load balancer address you configured in the Terraform.
 Requests must be addressed to port 443 so that the load balancer can terminate the TLS connection.
 When testing locally-running services, disable the `TLS_INGRESS` flags to bypass TLS requirements.

 <table>
   <tr>